 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 5:36 PM
+Amended timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 11:12 AM

 As the 2017 UK City of Culture, Hull maintains its role as a major player in the North and an owner of an important place in UK history.
 Although it started life as a trading port; today it’s famed more for its tourist attractions, sporting achievements, museums and vibrant theatrical productions.
 With travel times of just over an hour from Leeds and under 2 hours from Manchester, it’s about time you came to visit.